 IDENTIFYING GATEKEEPING IN CUSTODY CASES AND AND RESOLVING CONFLICTS WITH A GATEKEEPER

 Obviously, when the marriage works, this may not necessarily be such a problem.
-Gatekeepers are usually very attentive to the details of the children and their caretaking.
-It becomes a problem when during or after a separation.
+Gatekeepers are generally primary caretakers who are very attentive to the details of the children.
+It only becomes a problem when during or after a separation, the gatekeeper escalates this "control" to frustrate the other's custodial time.
 When left unchecked, gatekeeping by one parent can thwart visitations, completely alienate and destroy the other parent's relationship with their children.

 So how do you identify a "gatekeeper"?